 The content itself was pretty lousy; it really seemed like it was nothing more than an epilogue to the previous book.

-The thing I do love about these books, though, is that it reminds me of the summer of 2005, when I worked at Sports and Dance camps.
+The thing I do love about the Sisterhood of the Traveling Pants books, though, is that it reminds me of the summer of 2005, when I worked at Sports and Dance camps.
 Someone in the office owned them and she passed them around the all the girls in the office and we all read them.
 The movie came out at the end of the summer and all of us went together to go see it.
 I loved that office and the people I worked with there.
 They made coming to work fun.
 I’ve never had a job that was so wonderful.

 Now, I am living in Texas, finished with college, and working full-time.
 Sherry is married, graduating in the summer, and probably moving to another continent with her husband.
 Heather will graduate with a masters in accounting next year.
 Priscilla is serving a mission in Canada and won’t return for eighteen months.
 Priscilla and Heather are from California, I am from Vegas, and Sherry’s from Texas.
 It’s unlikely, almost impossible, that we’ll all ever live near one another again.
 I do, of course, have a crazy suppressed wish that Heather will indeed choose to come work in accounting in Texas as she’s mentioned before, and that Sherry will want to return to the motherland.
 And if all three of us are here, perhaps Priscilla will join us too.
 But that’s so unlikely as to be laughable.

-All that is to say that, while the book is not really worth reading at all, the sentiment resonates with me because I’ve experienced just what it means to have friends like that.
+All that is to say that, while Forever in Blue the Fourth Summer of the Sisterhood is not really worth reading at all, the sentiment resonates with me because I’ve experienced just what it means to have friends like that.
 And so, for all that, I can’t feel too negatively toward this book.